I'm Standing on a Million Lives: Manga

 I'm Standing on a Million Lives is written by Naoki Yamakawa and illustrated by Akinari Nao.
 The series began in Kodansha's Bessatsu Shōnen Magazine on June 9, 2016.
+The series entered its "final decisive battle" on June 9, 2023.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on October 7, 2016.
-As of March 9, 2022, sixteen volumes have been released.
+As of September 9, 2025, twenty-two volumes have been released.

 In North America, the series is licensed for English release by Kodansha USA, who releases both in digital (since July 3, 2018) and print (May 28, 2019) formats.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on March 3, 2020.
 It was produced by Maho Film and directed by Kumiko Habara, with Takao Yoshioka writing the scripts, Eri Kojima and Toshihide Masudate designing the characters, and Ken Ito composing the music.
 The series aired from October 2 to December 18, 2020, on Tokyo MX and other channels.
-Kanako Takatsuki performed the opening theme song "Anti world", while Liyuu performed the ending theme song "Carpe Diem."
+Kanako Takatsuki performed the opening theme song "Anti world", while Liyuu performed the ending theme song "Carpe Diem".
 The series ran for 12 episodes.
-The anime is licensed by Crunchyroll for streaming outside of Asia.
+Crunchyroll streamed the series worldwide outside of Asia.
 In Southeast Asia and South Asia, Medialink licensed the anime and streamed it on its Ani-One YouTube channel and iQIYI.

 On December 18, 2020, shortly after the first season's finale aired, a second season was announced and aired from July 10 to September 25, 2021.
-VTuber Kaede Higuchi performed the second season's opening theme song "Baddest", while Kanako Takatsuki performed the second season's ending theme song "Subversive".
+Nijisanji VTuber Kaede Higuchi performed the second season's opening theme song "Baddest", while Takatsuki performed the second season's ending theme song "Subversive".

-On May 18, 2020, it was announced Sentai Filmworks picked up the home video rights.
+On May 18, 2021, it was announced Sentai Filmworks picked up the home video rights.